Our Work

 Financial Stability

-• 71% of individuals in shelters obtained employment opportunities.
+• 71% of individuals in shelter obtained employment opportunities.

-• 60% of clients struggling with finances developed and adhered to a realistic budget plan to prevent bankruptcy.
+• 72% clients struggling with finances developed and adhered to a realistic budget.

 Health